mui/mui-x/docs/data/charts/tooltip/tooltip.md

 ### Label formatting

-The label text inside the tooltip can also be formatted conditionally by providing a function to the series' `label` property.
+The label text inside the tooltip can also be formatted conditionally by providing a function to the series `label` property.

 ```jsx
 <LineChart